ETdoFresh/Blog/content/post/import/2009/2009-10-13-quick-pre-update.md

 ---
 Dear Blog,

 Just wanted to post a quick Pre Update.
 I found a solution to get My Tether 1.5 to work with Palm Pre WebOS 1.2.1.
-I used the method from [Leathal&#8217;s Post on precentral.net][1].
-Here&#8217;s a quick copy and past of his method:
+I used the method from [Leathal's Post on precentral.net][1].
+Here's a quick copy and past of his method:

 1) Connect your Pre in dev mode to your computer
 2) [Download the old driver][2]